Robotics-DAI-FMFI-UK/mikes-generic/README.md

 # mikes-generic
-Generic empty project for robot Kocur Mikes
+Generic project examples for robot Kocur Mikes

+Please clone mikes-common in the mikes-common subdirectory and config into mikes-common/config.

+When making a new project for mikes, fork this repository and modify one of the projects included hereby.

+1. console-control

+   A simple robot steering from ncurses console using arrow keys.